afrase/kodiswift/docs/item.rst

 ------------

 A list of tuples, where each tuple is of length 2.
-The tuple should be (label, action) where action is a string representing a built-in XBMC function.
-See the `XBMC documentation
+The tuple should be (label, action) where action is a string representing a built-in Kodi function.
+See the `Kodi documentation
 <http://mirrors.xbmc.org/docs/python-docs/xbmcgui.html#ListItem-addContextMenuItems>`_
 for more details and `Using the Context Menu` for some example code.